PaperMC/docs/docs/common/java-install.md

 ## Verifying Installation

-Now that you have installed Java 17, run this command to ensure the process was successful.
+Now that you have installed Java 17, run this command in your terminal to ensure the process was successful.

 ```bash
 java -version
 ```

 The output should be similar to this.
 The important parts to look out for is that it starts with `openjdk 17` and contains `64-Bit` in the last line.
+If the output you get is similar to `java: command not found`, try creating a new terminal session.

 ```
 openjdk 17 2021-09-14 LTS